IIITLucknowSWEngg/CSITTeam007/Assignment2/Design.md

 This project intends to deliver a seamless food-ordering and delivery experience for users while supporting restaurants and delivery agents with robust tools to optimize operations.

 ### Scope
-The Zomato clone system enables users to request, order, and pay for food via a mobile app and web app.
+The Zomato system enables users to request, order, and pay for food via a mobile app and web app.
 Restaurants are able to offer services through the same platform.
 The system includes:
 - Mobile application and web application interfaces.
 - Backend API services.
 - Payment processing integration.